Biochemistry

 Our Faculty

 We’re a student-centered department committed to the teacher-scholar model.
-Teaching is central to our department’s mission: we hire faculty who are passionate about teaching and highly trained in their area of specialization.
+Our faculty, who are highly trained in their areas of specialization, conduct research — often with students by their sides — and are equally passionate about teaching.
 Meet our faculty.

 What Sets Us Apart